TangJingfan/ve203-notes/rc_note/rc0/rc0.md

 # VE203 rc0

 Again, welcome to VE203.
-This is one of my favourate course at Joint Institute.
+This is one of my favourate courses at Joint Institute.
 I hope we can share the same feeling at the end of semester.
 In rc0, I will lead to browse all topics covered in this course and give you some tips on how to grasp the essence of this course.

 ## Basic Set Theory and Logic